 The Saint Petersburg metro is remarkably efficient and architecturally beautiful.
 That's why it's worth a visit even if you don't really need to take it.

 Almost each metro station is a magnificent work of art designed by some of the country’s best architects.
-So, when you get off the train, don't be surprised to see beautiful statues, mosaics and golden carvings.
-Each station has its own decoration and meaningful story to tell.
-Some are dedicated to the Russian revolution and the Soviet era, others to great Russian famous writers as Pushkin and Dostoyevsky, while many are dedicated to the victory of Russia in WWII.
+So, when you get off the train, don't be surprised to see beautiful statues, mosaics, and golden carvings.
+Each metro station has its own decoration and meaningful story to tell.
+Some are dedicated to the Bolshevik Revolution and the Soviet era, others to great Russian famous writers as Pushkin and Dostoyevsky, while many are dedicated to the victory of Russia in WWII.

-That said, Saint Petersburg metro has five colour-coded (red, yellow, blue, green, violet) and numbered metro lines (M1, M2, M3, M4, M5).
+Saint Petersburg metro has five colour-coded (red, yellow, blue, green, violet) and numbered metro lines (M1, M2, M3, M4, M5).
+In order to change lines, you usually need to change stations.

 The trains run quite frequently (every

-2-3 min) and are always punctual, even though it is often crowded during rush hours, so it is
+2-3 min) and are always punctual.
+During rush hours the metro can get crowded, so it is

-better to avoid travelling during these times if possible.
+better to avoid travelling during these times if you want to avoid pushing, shoving and queue-cutting.

 To take the metro you will have to pay with tokens (zheton) which can be bought from the ticket windows (labelled Kacca) upstairs at each Russian metro station.